Eduardo Gageiro: Travels and prizes

-Gageiro has photographed all around the world, including Cuba, where the Fidel Castro government allowed him to work with few restrictions, and East Timor, where he travelled to document life in the immediate post-independence period.
+Gageiro photographed all around the world, including Cuba, where the Fidel Castro government allowed him to work with few restrictions, and East Timor, where he travelled to document life in the immediate post-independence period.

 He received his first photographic prize in 1955.
-Since then he has gone on to win more than 300 prizes around the world.
+Thereafter, he went on to win more than 300 prizes around the world.
 In 2005 he was awarded first prize at the 11th International Photography Exhibition in China, the world's biggest photography competition.

 Influences

-Gageiro work is similar of the postwar French photographers Henri Cartier-Bresson, Robert Doisneau and Willy Ronis.
-The vicissitudes of the daily life in all his monotony and the historical are recurring in his wide-ranging body of work.
+Gageiro's work is similar to that of the postwar French photographers Henri Cartier-Bresson, Robert Doisneau and Willy Ronis.
+The vicissitudes of daily life in all its monotony and the historical are recurring in his wide-ranging body of work.
 This does not mean that Gageiro's images are merely accurate snapshots, the decisive moment he tends to capture is often gently composed and finely balanced.
-True to this tradition, Gageiro works exclusively in black and white.
+True to this tradition, Gageiro worked exclusively in black and white.

 Jorge Pedro Sousa, in his thesis on the history of photojournalism in Portugal characterised Gageiro's photographic practice by the same "aesthetic-compositional quality, human value and dramatic form" that are also found in W. Eugene Smith and Henri Cartier-Bresson.

+Death

+Gageiro died on 4 June 2025, at the age of 90.